Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - Computer Predicted Total: 152.9

-Miami (FL) has a 4-5-0 record against the spread this season compared to Clemson, who is 8-3-0 ATS.
-The Hurricanes have a 5-4-0 record hitting the over, while games involving the Tigers have a record of 8-3-0 when it comes to hitting the over.
+Miami (FL)'s record against the spread this season is 4-5-0, and Clemson's is 8-3-0.
+The Hurricanes have a 5-4-0 record going over the point total, while games involving the Tigers have a record of 8-3-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM